jss367/jss367.github.io/_posts/2022-07-12-generating-github-personal-access-tokens.md

 ![png]({{site.baseurl}}/assets/img/gh_pat_console.png)

-* Paste it in as your username, then for password, simply hit return again without entering anything
+* Paste it in as your username, then for password, simply hit return/enter again without entering anything